 At the same time, JMA's practice also benefited from the academic understanding of BIM related issues effectively and allowing them enter the BIM arena with a more mature and intensive level of knowledge.
-Furthermore, via KTP, new insights have been gained and new knowledge created.
+Furthermore, via KTP, new insights have been gained and new knowledge created and as a result, the company became more cutting edge knowledge and technology driven than before.

-Overall, the KTP served for the government policy without regarding the sector.
-In other words, construction sector is seen as a traditional and culture driven sector.
+Overall, the KTP served for the government policy for this company in the construction industry, which is considered as traditional and culture driven sector.
 However, it is also required to be knowledge and technology driven in the 21st century to be able to compete in the global market, meet the sustainability requirements and complete construction projects on or under time and budgets.
-Thus, BIM, as a knowlegde and technolgy based working methodology for whole building lifecycle, can be embeded into the construction companies, majority of which are SMEs,via KTP projects while keeping the univesities teaching and research agenda up to date and coinciding with the industry.
+Thus, BIM as a knowledge and technology based working methodology for whole building lifecycle can be embedded into the construction companies, majority of which are SMEs, via KTP projects while keeping the universities teaching and research agenda up to date and coinciding with the industry.